-The EEPROM address higher 5 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
+The EEPROM address higher 6 bits or higher 7 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
 In the page read operation mode the lower 4-bit address value will automatically be incremented by one.
-However, the higher 5-bit address value will not be incremented by hardware.
+However, the higher 6-bit or higher 7-bit address value will not be incremented by hardware.
 When the EEPROM address lower 4-bit value which is internally incremented by one in the page mode reaches the page boundary, known as 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
 The EEPROM address will not "roll over".